ImpactTang/MoSim-111/README.md

-# MoSim 3 Cities Pack
+# MoSim 3 Regions Pack

 This is a mod for the 2024 FRC game Crescendo created by Mo from team 4089.